 Neuroscience and AI come together

 We have already seen that the human brain offers an example of intelligence, and more than that, it is the primary reference for AI researchers.
-DeepMind has put that tapping of research of the human brain into a corporate mission: DeepMind neuroscientists work side by side with AI researchers, and the results of that cooperation speak for themselves; DeepMind research is among the most quoted research in AI, and its development of Alpha Go, the program that beat ... is the most spectacular success of AI so far.
-The techniques used in that program, known as Deep Reinforcement Learning, will be the main focus of our next article.
+DeepMind has put that tapping of research of the human brain into a corporate mission.
+DeepMind neuroscientists work side by side with AI researchers, and the results of that cooperation speak for themselves.
+DeepMind research is among the most quoted research in AI, and its development of Alpha Go, the program that beat the reigning Go champion, is the most spectacular success of AI so far.
+The technique used in that program, known as Deep Reinforcement Learning, is the main focus of our Main AI Concepts article .

 Going in the other direction, is AI helpful for neuroscientists?
 Yes, for example in functional MRI, the use of MRI in a new way, correlating human activity with the parts of the brain where that activity manifests itself the most.
 By putting together various fMRFI studies, a pretty revealing sort of brain fingerprint can be built.
 Which fingerprint can predict some surprising behavior.
 The inventor of fMRI is Karl Friston, whose work we have already mentioned when we introduced active inference, in the article How We Form Political Opinions.
 AI models can be built by analyzing the fMRIs of patients to predict what it is that the patient is thinking/dreaming at the time of the scan.
 This is mind reading at its most practical, and the results of this mind reading can be summed up into a matrix of numbers which is your brain fingerprint, and which identifies you uniquely and in much more revealing ways than your standard finger print.
 Those numbers in the matrix correlate with likes and dislikes and behavior.
 Medical diagnosis can be made based on these numbers.
 And if you sleep in the MRI scanner, your dreams can be decoded, again using these AI techniques.
 Would we be able someday to deduce from your brain fingerprint that you are a Democrat or a Republican or an Independent?
 You may not want to waste time arguing about presidential politics with the MRI technician before the test starts, he may soon get to know your positions anyway!